LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 LPG gas bottle regulator types & sizes vary depending on the gas load.

-Although the purpose of LPG gas pressure regulator is the same, different gas load applications may require different LPG gas bottle regulator types and sizes.
+Although the purpose of LPG gas pressure regulator is the same, different gas load applications may require different LPG gas bottle regulator types and sizes, like a 45kg gas bottle regulator.

 The appliance’s gas demand determines the type of gas regulator that is installed.